 The head of the family, Nyamdala, close to sixty, was an experienced, short-spoken herdsman who spent his whole life as a traditional Mongolian nomad, taking care and living off from his animals.

-This summer they stayed in a lush valley – as lush as the Mongolian steppe can be – close to a river.
+This summer they stayed in a lush green valley – as lush as the Mongolian steppe can be – close to a river.

 There was plenty of work for everyone, keeping the members of the camp busy all day long.

-Nyamdala’s wife was a hard working strong women, she had a tight daily routine.
+Nyamdala’s wife was a hard working and strong women, she had a tight daily routine.
 She spent long hours in the “kitchen”, making cheese, yoghurt, or noodles, and cooking meals for the family, milking the cows, or looking after the kids.

 Nyamdala’s sister and her family, and his parents were also regular visitors.